MikeChav/SCT_Code/README.md

 format.
 These are generated using the `latex_to_json.py` script included in this repository, and the input to that script is the LaTeX source (taken from our paper) and included in the directory `texsrc` in this repository.
-More details are provided in Section "Verification of Human-Generated Examples."
+More details are provided below in section
+"Verification of Human-Generated Examples."

-**Current Version: 2022-08-14 19:30**
+**Current Version: 2022-10-24 13:57**

 # Computer-Generated Examples